pi3g/pico-w/MicroPython/II Pico W Sensor Server/README.md

 II Pico W Sensor Server
 =======================

-Display realtime data from a sensor on a web server running on the Pico W.
+Display realtime data from a sensor on a web server running on the Pico W.<br>
 Watch [the video](https://youtu.be/grxjmrPT1zQ) for the full explanation.

 Set Up